-- A. A team may have between 8 and 25 team members, including alternates and supporting roles.
-Official team roster must be composed of registered team members only. - B. We encourage teams to use the maximum number of students allowable, including support roles, such as researchers, understudies, and photographers. - C. Team structure Involvement of all possible team members in the presentation of the case is reflected in the team performance/participation score.
-As much as possible, team members are to evenly divide their duties. - D. We encourage teams to use the maximum number of student attorneys when possible. - A maximum of two (2) Pretrial Motion Attorneys-one Pretrial Attorney for the Defense and one Pretrial Attorney for the Prosecution.
-Pretrial attorneys may not serve as trial attorneys during the same round, but may serve as a witness. - A maximum of three (3) Trial Attorneys for Prosecution and a maximum of three (3) Trial Attorneys for Defense-it is highly recommended that different trial attorneys conduct the opening statement and the closing argument and that each trial attorney conduct at least one direct examination and one cross-examination. - H. Additional Participation the Courtroom Artist and Journalist Contest allows additional students the opportunity to participate in the Mock Trial Program.
+A. A team may have between 8 and 25 team members, including alternates and supporting roles.
+Official team roster must be composed of registered team members only.

+- B. We encourage teams to use the maximum number of students allowable, including support roles, such as researchers, understudies, and photographers. - C. Team structure Involvement of all possible team members in the presentation of the case is reflected in the team performance/participation score.
+As much as possible, team members are to evenly divide their duties. - D. We encourage teams to use the maximum number of student attorneys when possible. - A maximum of two (2) Pretrial Motion Attorneys-One pretrial attorney for the defense and one pretrial attorney for the prosecution.
+Pretrial attorneys may not serve as trial attorneys during the same round, but may serve as a witness. - A maximum of three (3) Trial Attorneys for Prosecution and a maximum of three (3) Trial Attorneys for Defense-It is highly recommended that different trial attorneys conduct the opening statement and the closing argument and that each trial attorney conduct at least one direct examination and one cross-examination. - E. Additional Student Participation The Courtroom Artist and Journalist Contests allow additional students the opportunity to participate in the Mock Trial Program.
+The courtroom artist and journalist are official team members, but are not counted toward the team's student limit.
 Official contest rules can be found at www.crf-usa.org.

-- Two (2) Courtroom Artists per county may compete at the state competition.
+Check with your county coordinator for additional requirements. - For State Finals-Two (2) artists per county may compete at the state competition.
 The courtroom artist is an official team member, but is not counted toward the team's student limit.
-(Note that the winner of the state competition does not compete at the national competition). - Two (2) Journalists per county may compete at the state competition.
+(Note that the winner of the state competition is eligible to compete at the national competition). - For State Finals-Two (2) journalists per county may compete at the state competition.
 The journalist is an official team member, but is not counted toward the team's student limit.
-(Note that winner of the state competition does not compete at the national competition). - o In LA County, three (3) artists and three (3) journalists per team may compete at the county competition.
+(Note that winner of the state competition does not compete at the national competition). - o For LA County-Three (3) artists and three (3) journalists per team may compete at the county competition.

-Rule 2.3 - Team Withdraw
+Rule 2.3 - Team Withdrawal

-- A. Any team that withdraws from a local or state competition will receive a partial monetary refund only if the county coordinator is notified in writing by a date established by the coordinator, and if no date is specified, two weeks before the day of the first round of competition. - o For State Finals-Last day for 1⁄2 refund is March 11th.
-No refunds after March 10th. - o For LA County-Last day for 1⁄2 refund is October 23rd.
-No refunds after October 23rd.
+- A. Any team that withdraws from a local or state competition will receive a partial monetary refund only if the county coordinator is notified in writing by a date established by the coordinator, and if no date is specified, two weeks before the day of the first round of competition. - o For State Finals-Last day for 1⁄2 refund is March 10.
+No refunds after March 10. - o For LA County-Last day for 1⁄2 refund is October 21.
+No refunds after October 21.